 The aim of the project is to not only teach participants making skills but to also to celebrate heritage, make more people aware of Boston’s rich and unique history, engaging and connecting to long standing residents, more recent European nationals as well as visitors, as Boston continues to develop a visitor offer, with the growing public art collection a central element.

-In the first phase of this project, Karen will be visiting Boston groups and venues to talk about the project, identify themes and stories and work with them to make some small mosaic sections.
+In the first phase of this project, Karen visited Boston groups and venues to talk about the project, identify themes and stories and work with them to make some small mosaic sections.

-Workshops will also be an experience of mosaic making, handling materials and looking at examples of ours and others work.
+Workshops are an experience of mosaic making, handling materials and looking at examples of ours and others work.
 Small mosaic sections will be made on fibre glass netting.
-We will also talk about the printed ceramic aspect and discuss design/ colour/ form and so on.
+We also talk about the printed ceramic aspect and discuss design/ colour/ form and so on.